Welcome to Data Science Exploration!

 Module 7: Understanding and Wrangling Data

 This module provides an introduction to the interconnected nature of the data science pipeline.
 We consider what it means to pursue research goals and ask research questions effectively with data.
 Given that there are often many decisions involved in pursuing a beginning-to-end data science analysis, what are some best practices when it comes to communicating our research findings?
-Finally, what are some ways in which we might clean and manipulate a dataframe for further analysis?
+How do we need to clean, manipulate, and prepare our data in order to answer our questions of interest accurately?